KannagiR/METACRAFTERS-ETH-AVAX-Module1/README.md

 The `ErrorHandling` contract provides the following functions:

 ### weather
-The solar function is used to generate solar power.
+The weather is used to see weather.
 It uses the require() statement to check if it is sunny.
 If the condition fails, the function execution is reverted.
-Otherwise, it adds 3 to the finalCal variable.
-The assert() statement is used to verify that finalCal is not equal to 6.
+Otherwise, it adds 3 to the finalCall variable.
+The assert() statement is used to verify that finalCall is not equal to 6.

 ### Weather Changer
 The weatherChanger function allows users to change the weather condition.
 It toggles the sunny variable between true and false.